rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    The initial file does not have keywords which specify additional apps to install.

-1. Scroll down or press command+F to specify an app you want installed.
+1. Scroll down or press command+F to type an app keyword to find its category.

    ### Edit port numbers